TransBoys/SISTEMA-CATALOGO-FESTAS/documentation/nostr/nostr.md

 - Nostr enables you to move between server relays or use multiple relays but if these relays are just on AWS or Azure what’s the difference?

   - There are literally thousands of VPS providers scattered all around the globe today, there is not only AWS or Azure.
-AWS or Azure are exactly the providers used by single centralized service providers that need a lot of scale,
+AWS or Azure are exactly the providers used by single centralized service providers that need a lot of scale, and even then not just these two.
+For smaller relay servers any VPS will do the job very well.